 Start cooling the burn as quickly as possible.

-Run it under cool water for about ten minutes or until the
+Run it under cool water for at least ten minutes or until the

 pain feels better.
 (Don’t use ice, creams or gels – they can damage

 tissues and increase risk of infection).

 Assess how bad the burn is.
 It is